dmenezesgabriel/docker-localstack-hello/docs/aws-structure.md

 ## Availability Zones (AZ)

 Is a logical data center in a region, each AZ is supported by one or more physical data centers nearby, with redundant power, networking and connectivity, housed in separate facilities.
-Partitioned applications can be deployed across multiple AZs to achieve high availability and also to be protected against natural disasters like floods, tornados, earthquakes, etc.
+Partitioned applications can be deployed across multiple AZs to achieve high availability.

 - north
 - east